 80% of companies think they offer a superior service, yet only 8% of their customers agree.
 (Design Council)

-Although service design is growing rapidly and is increasingly recognised as an enabler of system and transformational change it lacks visibility.
+Service design is growing rapidly in popularity and is increasingly recognised as an enabler of system and transformational change.

 I was an early adopter of service design, having recognised in the early 1990s that advanced digital product’s functionality and support systems were both embedded and increasingly distributed and connected through the Internet.
 Increasingly clients needed innovation that meant taking a holistic approach that was concerned with touchpoints (products and apps), environments (retail or civic), systems (networked computing technology) and the organisation (people and culture).
 Service Thinking emerged in parallel with design thinking as a way to identify and solve problems systemically.